vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 - The BibTeX format (and the `bibtex` program) provide a solid foundation for style-agnostic bibliographies.
-- The BibLaTeX format (and the `biber` program) is a re-write of BibTeX (and `bibtex`) to allow much more powerful and versatile than its predecessor.
+- The BibLaTeX format (and the `biber` program) is a re-write of BibTeX (and `bibtex`) to allow much more powerful and versatile citation management than its predecessor.
+It also has native support for international languages.
 - `makeindex` automates indexing, a painful process for anyone who's ever had to do so by hand.
 - `excel2latex` converts simple Excel spreadsheets into LaTeX